 Open Peer Review.
 Open Publishing.
 Open Access.
 Open Discussion.
 Open Directory.
 Open Recommendations.
 Open API.
 Open Source.

 Feb 15, 2018 (modified: Feb 15, 2018)ICLR 2018 Conference Blind Submissionreaders: everyoneShow Bibtex

 the depth of a network leads to a decrease in performance on both test and training data.
-Novel architectures such as ResNets have enabled the training of very deep feed-forward networks via the introduction of skip-connections, leading to state-of-the-art results in many applications.
-Part of the success of ResNets has been attributed to improvements in the conditioning of the optimization problem (e.g., avoiding vanishing and shattered gradients).
-In this work we propose a simple method to extend these benefits to the context of deep networks without skip-connections.
+Novel architectures such as ResNets and Highway networks have addressed this issue by introducing various flavors of skip-connections or gating mechanisms.
+However, the degradation problem persists in the context of plain feed-forward networks.
+In this work we propose a simple method to address this issue.
 The proposed method poses the learning of weights in deep networks as a constrained optimization problem where the presence of skip-connections is penalized by Lagrange multipliers.
 This allows for skip-connections to be introduced during the early stages of training and subsequently phased out in a principled manner.
-We demonstrate the benefits of such an approach with experiments on MNIST, fashion-MNIST, CIFAR-10 and CIFAR-100 where the proposed method is shown to outperform many architectures without skip-connections and is often competitive with ResNets.
+We demonstrate the benefits of such an approach with experiments on MNIST, fashion-MNIST, CIFAR-10 and CIFAR-100 where the proposed method is shown to greatly decrease the degradation effect (compared to plain networks) and is often competitive with ResNets.

 TL;DR:Phasing out skip-connections in a principled manner avoids degradation in deep feed-forward networks.